Naval Academy’s oldest alumnus, WWII veteran dies at 104

 Keats was born in Chicago and achieved the rank of Eagle Scout at age 13.
 Three years later, he won his appointment to the Naval Academy, from where he graduated in 1935.

 After World War II, he received a master’s degree in aeronautical engineering from the Massachusetts Institute of Technology.
-He went on to become president of the Standard Dredging Corporation after retirement.
+He went on to become president of the Standard Dredging Corp.

-He won gold medals at the Maryland Senior Olympics in the race-walking category, and also taught at Johns Hopkins and other colleges into his 90s.
+He won gold medals at the Maryland Senior Olympics in the race-walking category, and also taught at Johns Hopkins University and elsewhere into his 90s.

 Information from: The Baltimore Sun, http://www.baltimoresun.com